AC1706-67/bioreceipt.ai/BIOPULSE_PHASE3_COMPLETE.md

 **🎯 Phase 3 Status**: ✅ **COMPLETE - READY FOR TESTING**

-*BioPulse now provides users with AI-powered health forecasting and comprehensive wearable device integration, setting the foundation for the future of personalized health technology.*
+*BioReceipt now provides users with AI-powered health forecasting and comprehensive wearable device integration, setting the foundation for the future of personalized health technology.*